 Invested in Our Cities

 Akridge has helped shape the areas where we operate into the cities they are today.
 Our tremendous influence on the neighborhoods surrounding our properties applies not only to the location of our properties, but also how we invest in and develop these properties.
 We have started numerous industry trends as a result of our determination to find new ways to create value and exceed expectations.
 In 2006, we delivered our Gallery Place project, which helped revitalize DC’s Penn Quarter.
 In 2009, Akridge delivered DC’s first LEED Platinum project at 700 Sixth Street.
 Akridge is poised to further transform the DC region through projects such as Burnham Place, a 3-million square-foot, mixed-use development that will be built atop the Union Station rail yard and will create a new urban neighborhood in downtown Washington, DC.
-Akridge expanded its offerings to North Carolina in 2016.
-555 Mangum Street, a project in the heart of downtown Durham, promises to deliver 240,000 square feet of trophy space with a full host of modern amenities.
-555 Mangum Street will provide an amenity-rich, walkable environment close to the American Tobacco Campus, award winning restaurants and breweries, and several entertainment venues.
+Akridge expanded its offerings to North Carolina in 2016 and opened an office in Charlotte in 2020.
+Our projects in North Carolina include Durham's, 949 Washington Street, 555 Mangum Street, and the Trust Building.

 Strong Civic Engagement